gnowledge/gnowledge.github.io/projects/resources-cube.md

 -------
-If you are interested to know more about the group, you are visit [CUBE](https://www.gnowledge.org/projects/cube.html)
+If you are interested to know more about the group, you can visit [CUBE](https://www.gnowledge.org/projects/cube.html)